scipopt/gcg/doc/resources/devs/howtoadd/own-detector.md

 # Interface Methods {#DEC_INTERFACE}

-At the bottom of "dec_xyz.c", you can find the interface method SCIPincludeDetectorXyz(), which also appears in "dec_xyz.h".
+At the bottom of "dec_xyz.cpp", you can find the interface method SCIPincludeDetectorXyz(), which also appears in "dec_xyz.h".
 \n
 This method has to be adjusted only slightly.
-It is responsible for notifying GCG (and especially cons_decomp.c) of the presence of the detector by calling the method DECincludeDetector().
+It is responsible for notifying GCG (and especially cons_decomp.cpp) of the presence of the detector by calling the method DECincludeDetector().
 SCIPincludeDetectorXyz() is called by the user to include the detector, i.e., to use the detector in the application.